Kalyana Veedu: Synopsis

 Meanwhile, Savitha gets addicted to drug after befriending a hooligan named Jithu it adds problems to the family.
 To escape Rathinavel and save Savitha from Jithu, Gopi and his family escape with Nandhu’s help, not before breaking Jithu’s legs.
-Since Kala and Sakunthala hates them, Manohar helps Gopi and his family secretly and makes them stay in a large shelter called Chatram for the time being, which is right behind Kathiresan’s house and beside Manohar’s house.
+Since Kala and Sakunthala hates them, Manoharan helps Gopi and his family secretly and makes them stay in a large shelter called Chatram for the time being, which is right behind Kathiresan’s house and beside Manohar’s house.
 Meanwhile, after getting fooled by Gopi and his family, a fueled Rathinavel comes to Thiruvaiyaru.
 He stays in Manohar’s house, terrorizing them.
 Learning of the same after witnessing Rathinavel in Manohar’s house, Gopi tricks Rathinavel into believing that he is in Delhi.
 The gang leave but lies to Kala and the family that they would be staying in Thanjavur.
 Grabbing this opportunity, Manohar makes Kala and Sakunthala to cook for Gopi and his family as Ramya too meets her family.
 In a turn of events, Rathinavel, Suganthi and Raman are arrested.
 Gopi helps Rathinavel’s wife and daughter and the problem gets solved.

 Surya too meets Gopi and both fall for each other.
 Roja meanwhile, falls for her boss Raja who is actually a prospective groom for Surya.
 Kathiresan changes his attitude towards Surya.
 Due to circumstances, Surya agrees to marry Raja but is not interested as she loves Gopi.
 To avoid problems, Gopi’s family move to a new house.
 There, Savitha’s marriage is arranged with a police constable, Pichaimuthu, whose family is also a distant relative for Gopi.
-Pichaimuthu’s family consist of Father Parthasaray, mother Parvath, elder sister Padmavathy, Padmavathy’s daughter Pavithra.
+Pichaimuthu’s family consist of Father Parthasaray, mother Parvathy Parthasaray @ Parvath, elder sister Padmavathy Kannan @ Pattu, Padmavathy’s daughter Pavithra Kannan.
 Padma desires to get her daughter to marry Pichai, a common custom in Tamil traditions but both refuse.
 Padmavathy’s husband is working overseas.
 Gopi goes to Singapore to earn for Savitha’s marriage.
 But he gets cheated in Singapore and ends up working in a factory like a slave.
 Gopi realizes that many people there were cheated by the agents.
 Once, Shewtha comes to the factory to sing and meets Gopi.
 She helps Gopi and a few other individuals return to India.
 It turns out that a man Gopi met in the factory, Kannan, is Padma’s husband.
 Savitha’s marriage with Pichumani happens.
 Sivagami wants Gopi to marry Surya but due to circumstances, Gopi has agreed to marry Shewtha in Singapore.
 After many events, which brings back Surya’s mother, Gopi’s father’s second family, marriage of all youngsters occur on the same day, with Shewtha reuniting with her husband Suman, Surya and Gopi uniting.